Plasmoid Instability in the Multiphase Interstellar Medium: Numerical Results

 In contrast, in the isothermal simulation the $M(k) > E(k)$ on all scales, although they do approach equipartition on the largest scales ($kL/2\pi \sim 1$) and on the smallest scales ($kL/2\pi \lesssim L / 16 \Delta x$).
-The total energy spectrum follows $\propto k^{-5/3}$ as predicted for anisotropic MHD turbulence \citep{Goldreich:1995,Goldreich:1997}.
 The velocity spectrum follows a shallower $\propto k^{-4/3}$ from $k L/2 \pi \sim 1$ down to $\sim 100$, which is in agreement with other similar simulations \citep[\eg][]{Grete:2021}.
 The magnetic spectrum, on the other hand, peaks around $k L/2\pi \sim 4$ and then follows a relatively steep $\propto k^{-9/5}$ slope down to the dissipative scale.
 These slopes, which are robust to changes in resolution, agree very well with the slopes of the thermally unstable simulations at $k L/2\pi \gtrsim 12$.

 Comparing the spectra of the thermally unstable and isothermal simulations highlights the enhanced kinetic energy at small scales in the thermally unstable simulations.
 This cannot be due to magnetic reconnection alone since both exhibit plasmoid-mediated magnetic reconnection.
 Furthermore, with our resolution, $\Delta x = L / 2048$, only the largest current sheets are resolved and the scales on which plasmoids are forming are somewhat impacted by numerical dissipation.
 We, therefore, cannot say that at yet higher resolution that plasmoid-mediated magnetic reconnection would or would not change the power spectra as is predicted for a turbulence with a strong mean field \citep{Boldyrev:2017,Dong:2022}.
 Comparing to the spectrum of a non-magnetized turbulent thermally unstable simulation, which also exhibits a similar large $k$ peak in $E(k)$ (green line in top left panel of \autoref{fig:PS_SF}), supports the notion that strong radiative cooling is driving small scale motions in the thermally unstable simulations.
 Further evidence supporting this picture comes from the fact that as we reduced the strength of cooling in our simulations (not shown) the magnitude of the small scale (large $k$) peak in the velocity spectra also decreased.
 The spectra in both the magnetized and non-magnetized turbulent thermally unstable simulations change slopes at $k \sim 10-20$, which is a reflection of the imprint of cooling on the flows.